erik-adelbert/aoc/2025/README.md

 }
 ```

 The point is the same as before and surely the result is correct.
 But this time, the code applies maximum pressure by claiming short lived memory at a very high pace in its core loop.
+It is said to create *friction* with the Go runtime.

 What the hell does this mean?
 Actually, It means this: